 IP55 Water, Fire, and Dust Resistance

 Random faults can occur from time to time, forcing you to restart the device by unplugging and plugging it back in.
-This can be problematic for users who charge overnight.
+It can be problematic for users who charge overnight.

 However, others have commented that their EVSEs have gone up and beyond expectations by surviving for several years.
 We can only conclude that with proper care, storage, and common sense, this could be an inexpensive yet effective charging station to have at home (or as a backup).